Chinj17/turtlebot_ENPM808X/README.md

 * To install ROS kinetic, use this [link](http://wiki.ros.org/kinetic/Installation/Ubuntu)
 * If you don't have catkin installed use this [link](http://wiki.ros.org/catkin)

 In addition to the above dependencies, you need to have the turtlebot_gazebo simulation installed.
-It can be installed typing the following lines in the terminal:
+It can be installed by typing the following lines in terminal:
 ```
 sudo apt-get install ros-kinetic-turtlebot-gazebo ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-rviz-launchers
 ```